Building a continuous benchmarking ecosystem in bioinformatics: Long-term software reproducibility and data preservation

 \subsection{Reproducible software environments}

-Software reproducibility comes from controlling the triad of data, code, and environment \cite{Hill2024-gf}.
-Computationally, a benchmark executes code that transforms input data into outputs: this execution takes place and is affected by the execution environment; the environment encompasses the base system (OS, compiler toolchains, libraries) and a set of configurations.
-The benchmark definition should control as much as possible of the execution environment.
+Computational reproducibility comes from controlling the triad of data, code, and environment \cite{Hill2024-gf}.
+During benchmarking, a workflow runs code transforming inputs into outputs; execution is affected by the base system (operating system, compiler toolchains, libraries) and its configuration.
+The benchmark definition should control the execution environment.

 Leaving data aside, it can be useful to divide the codebase used into three distinct categories: